profsmith89/ctps/_sources/chap17.md

 *Predictive accuracy* is the first measure that data scientists consider when deciding whether a model is good.
 If a model correctly predicts the target variable a sizable percentage of the time, they say it has good predictive accuracy.
 If it doesn't, they throw the model away and try again.

 You're probably thinking: How often does the model need to be correct, i.e., what percentage classifies as "sizable"?
 The answer depends on how you'll use the model.
 For your sister's use case (i.e., predicting home prices), her reputation will be damaged if the sale prices she suggests to her clients are far from what other experienced realtors suggest.
 But being slightly off the actual sales price isn't a big deal; no one expects a home to sell for exactly its listing price.
-This means that we want a reasonably high predictive accuracy, e.g., 70-90 percent of the time the model predicts the selling price within a couple of thousand dollars (knowing that the average selling price in this data set is approximately $180,000).
-On the other hand, you probably wouldn't be happy with a predictive accuracy of 9 in 10 if your doctor was using the model to predict whether your X-ray showed a tumor.
+This means that we want a reasonably high predictive accuracy, e.g., 70-90 percent of the time the model predicts the selling price within a couple of thousand dollars.[^fn6] On the other hand, you probably wouldn't be happy with a predictive accuracy of 9 in 10 if your doctor was using the model to decide whether your X-ray showed a tumor.

-Ok, but how do we check if the model we built meets this threshold?
+Ok, but how do we check if the model we built meets this 7-to-9-in-ten target?
 When I ran the previous code block, which compared the first five predicted home prices against the actual prices these homes sold for, it printed the following:

 ```{code-block} none
 ---